 These are bonds issued by provincial and municipal governments to raise funds for projects.

-They are usually considered to be less risky than corporate bonds, but are more risky than government bonds.
+They are usually considered to be less risky than corporate bonds but are riskier than government bonds.

 3. Corporate Bonds